ol-ts/nextonpages-startup-profiler/README.md

-# nextonpages-startup-profiler
-POC to test the new wrangler check startup command with next on pages
+This is a POC to test the `wrangler check startp` command with next on pages.
+This project was bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).